 My answers to these questions would have been very different were it not for a life-changing move that I made several months before the pandemic was declared.

-I moved away from home when I was 17 to attend university in another city; I stayed after graduating, feeling I had outgrown my hometown but not knowing where else to go.
-I wanted to remain where my new social connections were and for a long time, I do feel I was happy there.
-However, as the years progressed I found myself travelling regularly- feeling an intense need to escape to places I found more beautiful, more inspirational and more vibrant.
-As soon as I returned from one trip I would start planning the next, fighting desperately to avoid the feeling of discontent that seemed to plague me.
+I moved away from home when I was 17 to attend university in another city; I stayed after graduation, feeling I had outgrown my hometown but not knowing where else to go.
+I wanted to remain where my new social connections were, and for a long time I do feel I was happy there.
+However, as the years progressed I found myself travelling regularly- feeling an intense need to escape to places I found more beautiful, intriguing and inspirational.
+As soon as I returned from one trip I would start planning the next, trying desperately to avoid the feeling of discontent and restlessness that seemed to plague me.

-Last spring while planning and embarking on a bucket list trip to Scandinavia, I was feeling unsettled in my career, my living environment, my external environment, my habits and routine, all of it.
-I was searching for a spark of insight into how I could make a meaningful change to a life that I had come to accept blindly.
+In the Spring of 2019 while planning and embarking on a bucket list trip to Scandinavia, I was feeling unsettled in my career, my external environment, my habits and routine, the entirety of my life.
+I was searching for a spark of insight into how I could make some meaningful changes.
 I treated this particular trip as an exploration of new possibilities and an opportunity to clarify my values.
-I wanted to find ‘my place’ in the world, a place that truly felt like home.
+I felt an intense desire to find ‘my place’ in the world, a place that truly felt like home.

 - Living by the ocean or the sea

 - The presence of water, especially salt water, fills me with a peace and level of calm that I cannot find in any other environment.
-The feeling of being connected to a body of water that spreads so vastly across the Earth is lifeblood for me, connecting me to the great unknown and invigorating me with a zest for life.
-The smell, the tang of salt on your tongue and traces of it clinging to your hair and skin after a swim, the abundance of ocean life…it truly cannot be replicated.
+The feeling of being near a body of water that spreads so vastly across the Earth is lifeblood for me, connecting me to the great unknown and invigorating me with a zest for life.
+The clean tang of ocean air, traces of salt clinging to your hair and skin after a swim, the abundance of marine life…it truly cannot be replicated.

 - Embracing the great outdoors

-- Living in the middle of a land-locked city, I never felt a true connection to nature.
-There were parks in and around town of course, but nothing to really spark excitement; I wanted to immerse myself in the culture of outdoor living that I so admired, particularly as exemplified in Scandinavian countries.
+- Living in the middle of a busy, land-locked city, I never felt a true connection to nature.
+There were small parks in and around town, but nothing to really spark excitement or motivate exploration.
+I wanted to immerse myself in the culture of outdoor living that I so admired, particularly as exemplified in Scandinavian countries.
 Nature has a way of soothing my often restless mind and fostering a sense of presence and mindfulness that improves my quality of life immensely.

 - Being close to the mountains

 What are your favourite elements of the place you call home?
-Is there anything you would change about it if you could?
 I would love to know!